dreamonkey/responsive-image-plugin/README.md

 1. `ReferenceError: window is not defined`

-   This error is thrown when the loader tries to register the handler into the global `window` object, as it isn't available in the Node environment.
+   This error is thrown when the plugin tries to register the handler into the global `window` object, as it isn't available in the Node environment.

 The handler is only useful at runtime on the client, the solution to both these problems is to include the handler registration only on the client webpack configuration.